 - Child elements of Student element’s are columns which exactly reflect the column in the DB table.

 - Each column will have name and type.
 We can declare the primary key by giving primary=”true”.
 If more than one column defined as primary=”true” then compound key will be generated.

 go to command prompt up to service-builder-test-portlet and give command ant build-service.
 It should show the below text in console and at the end it will show the message “Build Successful”.

-Now come back to portlet in eclipse and right click on project service-builder-test-portlet and click on Refresh.
+Now come back to the portlet in eclipse and right-click on project service-builder-test-portlet and click on Refresh.
 At this stage, the project structure looks like below screenshot.

-You will observe that few classes / files are added in project as shown in below screenshot.
-They all are related to service-persistence layer.
-Let’s see all them in details.
+You will observe that a few classes/files are added to the project as shown below screenshot.
+They all are related to the service-persistence layer.
+Let’s see all of them in detail.